jmainpri/move3d-launch/README.md

     ./install-ubuntu.sh

-The script will append to ~/.bashrc, make sure the environment variables have been set:
+The script will append to ~/.bashrc, when the software is compiled, make sure the environment variables have been set:

     echo "HOME_MOVE3D= "$HOME_MOVE3D
     echo "LD_LIBRARY_PATH= " $LD_LIBRARY_PATH
     echo "PKG_CONFIG_PATH= " $PKG_CONFIG_PATH
     echo "PATH= "$PATH

-The variable should containts the paths of the newly installed software.
+The variables should contain the paths of the newly installed software.

-Once the software is compiled, you can download the assets along side move3d-launch.
+You can install the assets alongside move3d-launch.

     git clone https://github.com/jmainpri/move3d-assets.git